Saturday, January 31, 2015

 Friday, January 9, 2015

-Pope Francis sent a letter of blessing to the efforts to canonize Pittsburgh Pirates baseball legend Roberto Clemente today.
+Pope Francis sent a letter of instruction to the efforts to canonize Pittsburgh Pirates baseball legend Roberto Clemente today.
 The notification from the Pope came today through his representative, the United States Apostolic Nunciature to Pittsburgh native Richard Rossi, who wrote and directed the feature film "Baseball's Last Hero: 21 Clemente Stories," a feature dramatic film that has catalyzed an effort to canonize Clemente as a saint.
 The letter is from the Undersecretary of the Congregation for the Causes of Saints telling Senor Rossi he has handled the start of the process correctly by his beginning dialogues and answering questions with the bishop of San Juan (the diocese Clemente died in when his plane crashed in a humanitarian mission of mercy).